Speakers Bureau

 Senior Speaker:

-Dr. John Asimakopoulos, President & Executive Director of TSI, has a background in Economics, Political Science, Sociology, Philosophy, and History.
-He offers commentary that combines in depth analysis with humor that is accessible to the informed public.
+Dr. John Asimakopoulos is President & Executive Director of TSI and Full Professor of Sociology at the City University of New York.
+He has a background in Economics, Political Science, Sociology, Philosophy, and History.
+Dr. Asimakopoulos offers commentary that combines in depth analysis with humor that is accessible to the informed public.
 He also offers varying styles of presentation according to your needs.
-To contact Dr. Asimakopoulos please click here.
+To contact Dr. Asimakopoulos email jasimakopoulos@transformativestudies.org.
 Topics include (but are not limited to):

 • General Social Commentary